dtorresreyes25/react-app-visitors/README.md

 REACT-APP-VISITORS
-This project is for recording visits to our factory.
+This project is for registering visits to our factory.